SoulBoundProtocol/ERC721S/readme.md

 ## About The Project

-ERC721S, or ERC721 SoulBound, is an implementation for SoulBound Token (SBT) coined by Vitalik Buterin in a [blog post](https://vitalik.ca/general/2022/01/26/soulbound.html).
+ERC721S, **S for SoulBound**, is an implementation for SoulBound Token (SBT) coined by Vitalik Buterin in a [blog post](https://vitalik.ca/general/2022/01/26/soulbound.html).

 ## Features